-IFRS 12 Disclosure of Interests in Other Entities ("IFRS 12") was issued by the IASB in May 2011.
-IFRS 12 is a new standard which provides disclosure requirements for entities reporting interests in other entities, including joint arrangements, special purpose vehicles, and off balance sheet vehicles.
-The Company intends to adopt IFRS 12 in its financial statements for the annual period beginning on April 1, 2013.
-The Company has not yet determined the impact of IFRS 12 on its financial statements.
+IFRS 12 - Disclosure of Interests in Other Entities ("IFRS 12") was issued by the IASB in May 2011.
+IFRS 12 is a new standard which provides disclosure requirements for entities reporting interests in other entities, including joint arrangements, special purpose vehicles and off balance sheet vehicles.
+At April 1, 2013, the Company adopted this pronouncement and there was no material impact on the Company's financial statements.